FAOS

 A design-time method for predicting whether an ontology will earn its grounding lift — structural entropy of the ontology, measured before any agent experiments, predicts downstream agent performance at Spearman r = 0.811 across fifteen industry-model cells.
 The interaction layer does most of the predictive work.

-Read preprintCode on GitHub
+Read statusCode on GitHub

 Cite (BibTeX)